Getting Started 🔗

 To customize which features Unicorn is built with, edit the features.json

-file.
+file found in the source distribution.
 The schema for this file is defined in the Feature Customization guide.

 Building an Amalgamation 🔗